Cwantic/Documentation/Python/index.md

 # Python integration

-MetaPiping offers to user the possibility to manipulate datas produced by the software in order to operate custom treatment.
+MetaPiping offers to users the possibility to manipulate data produced by the software in order to operate custom treatment.

-These manipulations can be done via **Python** scripts, a simple and well documented language, with a great free mathematical, scientific and computer library, appreciated by engineers.
+These manipulations can be done via **Python** scripts, a simple and well documented language, with great free mathematical, scientific and computer libraries, appreciated by engineers.

 A script contains one or more *.py files and can use a **python virtual environment**.

-**Main.py** is mantadory and represents the main access of the script.
+**Main.py** is mantadory and represents the main access to the script.

 {: .warning }
->ATTENTION, the use of libraries take place on the disk !
+>ATTENTION, the use of libraries takes place on the disk !
 To be used with care.

 ---
 ## Script types